Price, UT

 Healthy food access, Built environment | 2025

-Uncovering barriers to healthy food access in a rural community to inform targeted interventions.
+Uncovered barriers to healthy food access in a rural community to inform targeted interventions.

 Access to healthy food options is important for building health and well-being.
 In Price, Utah, a small rural community, residents with low incomes and Latino residents are concentrated in a few neighborhoods with limited grocery store options, inadequate transportation, and walkability challenges.
-Get Healthy Utah, a nonprofit organization that works to make Utah a healthier place to live, will work with local organizations to generate data that reflect the experiences of Price residents and uncover the root causes of inequities in healthy food access, including transportation and the built environment.
+Get Healthy Utah, a nonprofit organization that works to make Utah a healthier place to live, worked with local organizations to generate data that reflect the experiences of Price residents and uncovered the root causes of inequities in healthy food access, including transportation and the built environment.